PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 ```
 DB_Schema_Export_Tool.exe
- SchemaFileFolder /Server:ServerName
+ SchemaFileDirectory /Server:ServerName
  /DB:Database /DBList:CommaSeparatedDatabaseName
- [/FolderPrefix:PrefixText] [/NoSubfolder]
+ [/DirectoryPrefix:PrefixText] [/NoSubdirectory]
  [/Data:TableDataToExport.txt] [/NoAutoData]
- [/Sync:TargetFolderPath] [/Git] [/Svn] [/Hg] [/Commit]
+ [/Sync:TargetDirectoryPath] [/Git] [/Svn] [/Hg] [/Commit]
- [/L[:LogFilePath]] [/LogFolder:LogFolderPath] [/Preview] [/Stats]
+ [/L[:LogFilePath]] [/LogDir:LogDirectoryPath] [/Preview] [/Stats]
 ```

-SchemaFileFolder is the path to the folder where the schema files will be saved
+SchemaFileDirectory is the path to the directory where the schema files will be saved

 To process a single database, use /Server and /DB

 Use /DBList to process several databases (separate names with commas)

-By default, a subfolder named DBSchema__DatabaseName will be created below SchemaFileFolder/ Customize this the prefix text using /FolderPrefix
+By default, a subdirectory named DBSchema__DatabaseName will be created below SchemaFileDirectory/ Customize this the prefix text using /DirectoryPrefix

-Use /NoSubfolder to disable auto creating a subfolder for the database being exported.
+Use /NoSubdirectory to disable auto creating a subdirectory for the database being exported.
-* Note: subfolders will always be created if you use /DBList and specify more than one database
+* Note: subsirectories will always be created if you use /DBList and specify more than one database

 Use /Data to define a text file with table names (one name per line) for which the data should be exported.
 In addition to table names defined in /Data, there are default tables which will have their data exported; disable the defaults using /NoAutoData

-Use /Sync to copy new/changed files from the output folder to an alternative folder.
+Use /Sync to copy new/changed files from the output directory to an alternative directory.
 * This is advantageous to prevent file timestamps from getting updated every time the schema is exported

 Use /Git to auto-update any new or changed files using Git